zipa/gui.cs/docfx/docs/scrolling.md

 3) Subscribing to [View.MouseEvent](~/api/Terminal.Gui.View.MouseEvent.yml) and calling calling [View.ScrollHorizontal()](~/api/Terminal.Gui.View.ScrollHorizontal.yml)/[ScrollVertical()](~/api/Terminal.Gui.View.ScrollVertical.yml) as needed.
 4) Enabling the [ScrollBar](~/api/Terminal.Gui.ScrollBar.yml)s built into View ([View.HorizontalScrollBar/VerticalScrollBar](~/api/Terminal.Gui.View.HorizontalScrollBar.yml)) by either enabling automatic show/hide behavior (@Terminal.Gui.ScrollBar.AutoShow) or explicitly making them visible (@Terminal.Gui.View.Visible).

+While *[ScrollBar](~/api/Terminal.Gui.ScrollBar.yml)* can be used in a standalone manner to provide proportional scrolling, it is typically enabled automatically via the [View.HorizontalScrollBar](~/api/Terminal.Gui.View.HorizontalScrollBar.yml) and  [View.VerticalScrollBar](~/api/Terminal.Gui.View.VerticalScrollBar.yml) properties.

 ## Examples

 These Scenarios illustrate Terminal.Gui scrolling:

 * *Scrolling* - Demonstrates the @Terminal.Gui.ScrollBar objects built into-View.
 * *ScrollBar Demo* - Demonstrates using @Terminal.Gui.ScrollBar view in a standalone manner.
-* *Content Scrolling* - Demonstrates the various [Viewport Settings](~/api/Terminal.Gui.ViewportSettings.yml) (see below) in an interactive manner.
+* *ViewportSettings* - Demonstrates the various [Viewport Settings](~/api/Terminal.Gui.ViewportSettings.yml) (see below) in an interactive manner.
 Used by the development team to visually verify that convoluted View layout and arrangement scenarios scroll properly.
 * *Character Map* - Demonstrates a sophisticated scrolling use-case.
 The entire set of Unicode code-points can be scrolled and searched.
 From a scrolling perspective, this Scenario illustrates how to manually configure `Viewport`, `SetContentArea()`, and `ViewportSettings` to enable horizontal and vertical headers (as might appear in a spreadsheet), full keyboard and mouse support, and more.
 * *ListView* and *TableView* - The source code to these built-in Views are good references for how to support scrolling and ScrollBars in a re-usable View sub-class.